 In meeting its duty to the Company’s shareholders to promote the success of the business, the Board takes a long term view, assessing opportunities and risks together with considering and reporting on the viability of the business over a five year period.
-This encompasses as wide range of risks and opportunities, including climate related risks and opportunities.
+This encompasses a wide range of risks and opportunities, including among all other areas, climate related risks and opportunities.
 The Board is collectively responsible for the long term success of the Company and seeks to achieve:

 - competent and prudent management;

 - sound planning over both short and longer term time scales;

 - maintenance of appropriate management and internal control systems;